aws-amplify/docs/cli/migrate.md

 }
 ```

-* Modify RoleName propery of the LambdaExecutionRole Resource
+* Modify RoleName property of the LambdaExecutionRole Resource

 **Before**
 ```